 The Calaveras Community Foundation is dedicated to improving Calaveras communities by providing grants to partner organizations, assisting donors, and providing leadership in addressing charitable causes.

-Now in it’s twelfth year, the Foundation looks firmly toward the future.
+Now in it’s fifteenth year, the Foundation looks firmly toward the future.
 The organization is still small but has become the largest, general purpose charitable organization in Calaveras County.
-Since the Foundation’s inception in 2001, over $665,000 has been distributed to worthy causes, through competitive grants, scholarships and assistance.
+Since the Foundation’s inception in 2001, over $1,400,000 has been distributed to worthy causes, through competitive grants, scholarships and assistance.
 The Board is constantly looking for ways to increase its assets, and to search out the best ways to use its resources to help the residents of Calaveras County.